A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Introduction

-In this paper, we propose an online learning approach termed Dimension-Decomposed Learning (DiD-L), which aims to provide inherent interpretability, sufficient representation, and rapid compensation.
-This approach is inspired by the Lie algebra formulation in geometric control \cite{2010 Geometric tracking control of a quadrotor UAV on SE(3)}, where the attitude and angular velocity errors are naturally mapped from the Lie algebra $\mathfrak{so}(3)$ to the Euclidean space $\mathbb{R}^3$.
-This mapping reveals a structural property that enables the representation of rotational error dynamics in a vector space, which motivates our decomposition strategy in the learning process.
-Moreover, we recognize the representational inefficiency of ``width" \cite{2016 The Power of Depth for Feedforward Neural Networks} and the black-box problem brought about by ``depth" \cite{2019 Stop explaining black box machine learning models for high stakes decisions and use interpretable models instead}, and therefore seek another perspective - ``slices" (as shown in Fig.~\ref{SANM_Structure}).
-This ``slices" strategy is proposed to simultaneously achieve inherent interpretability and sufficient representational capacity.
-The core idea is to decompose high-dimensional disturbances and uncertainties into multiple lower-dimensional features so that each simplified subtask becomes solvable by a shallow neural network (SNN).
-Specifically, the high-dimensional mapping for online identification is ``sliced" into multiple low-dimensional submappings (``slices"), thereby forming an innovative Sliced Adaptive-Neuro Mapping (SANM) module.
+In this paper, we propose a geometric learning framework, termed \textit{Sliced Learning}, designed to provide structural interpretability and sufficient representational capacity, while enabling lightweight online learning for unseen disturbances.
+This approach is inspired by the Lie-algebra–based error representation in geometric control \cite{2010 Geometric tracking control of a quadrotor UAV on SE(3)} and its consistency with the geometric mechanisms observed in biological neural systems \cite{2019 Cortical Areas Interact through a Communication Subspace}, \cite{2019 High-dimensional geometry of population responses in visual cortex}, \cite{2025 Multiplexed subspaces route neural activity across brain-wide networks}.
+A key property of this formulation is that attitude and angular velocity errors are naturally mapped from the Lie algebra $\mathfrak{so}(3)$ to the Euclidean space $\mathbb{R}^3$.
+This mapping reveals a structural property that enables the representation of rotational error dynamics in a vector space, which motivates using these geometric errors directly as neural network inputs.
+This, in turn, enables an axis-wise decomposition into independent, parallel, and low-dimensional learning processes—a subspace neural adaptation strategy that aligns closely with the multiplexed subspace networks and geometry-dependent routing of neural activity recently reported in large-scale mouse cortex recordings \cite{2025 Multiplexed subspaces route neural activity across brain-wide networks}.
+To realize this idea, the high-dimensional mapping for disturbance identification is ``sliced" into multiple low-dimensional submappings (\textit{``slices"}, as shown in Fig.~\ref{SANM_Structure}), each solved by a shallow neural network (SNN).
+We then demonstrate the extensibility of the \textit{Sliced Learning} framework by constructing adaptive laws directly within the axis-wise shared subspaces, thereby establishing an innovative \textit{Sliced Adaptive-Neuro Mapping} (SANM) module.
 Our contributions in this work are summarized as follows: